A journey into the history of Norfolk & Lincolnshire this Grand Tour starts in Thetford Forest concluding south of Lincoln

 We start on the eastern edge of Thetford Forest driving a small section of Peddars Way before heading west into the Forest.
 One the western edge we turn north driving straight and flat green lanes and tracks.
-Passing through pig farms and the Sandringham Estate heading toward the coast at Hunstanton.
+Passing through pig farms and the Sandringham Estate heading toward the coast, for our overnight accommodation for dinner, bed and breakfast in the seaside town of Hunstanton.

-Ermine Street was a major Roman Road in England that ran from London (Londinium) to Lincoln (Lindum Colonia) and onto York (Eboracum).
-Also known as the Great North Road.
-However, we pass by some more modern sights in the various RAF and USAF bases on Lincolnshire to conclude the tour just south of Lincoln.
+Ermine Street, also known as the Great North Road was a major Roman Road in England that ran from London (Londinium) to Lincoln (Lindum Colonia) and onto York (Eboracum).
+We travel past some more modern sights in the various RAF and USAF bases on Lincolnshire to conclude the tour just south of Lincoln.